-Deciding if and when you want to have your dog spayed or neutered is a big decision that all pet owners have to make.
-Recent studies have shown that getting your dog neutered before he is a year old can stunt their growth.
-Meanwhile, it is said that the best time to have your girl puppy spayed is before they get their first heat.
+Deciding if and when you want to have your dog spayed or neutered is a big decision all pet owners have to make.
+Recent studies have shown that getting your dog neutered before it’s a year old can stunt their growth.
+Meanwhile, it is said that the best time to have your female puppy spayed is before their first heat.

-In order to battle the overpopulation problem in animals, it is always recommended to spay and neuter your animals.
-Animal shelters are overwhelmed and we need to do our best to ensure our animals are not mating and having puppies or kittens.
+It is always recommended to spay and neuter your animals to battle overpopulation problems in animals.
+Animal shelters are overwhelmed, and we need to do our best to ensure our animals are not mating and having puppies or kittens.

-If it’s your first rodeo with a new puppy or kitten, the difference between spaying and neutering is based on the animal’s gender.
-Female animals are spayed, which removes their ovaries and uterus.
+If it’s your first time with a new puppy or kitten, the difference between spaying and neutering is based on the animal’s gender.
+Female animals are spayed, which means the procedure removes their ovaries and uterus.
 Neutering is the removal of the testicles of male animals.

-It can cost a couple of hundred dollars to get our animals spayed or neutered, and this is unfortunately not covered by most pet insurance for dogs or cats, or by pet wellness plans.
-This is another cost you must keep in mind before adopting a puppy or kitten.
+It can cost a couple of hundred dollars to get our animals spayed or neutered.
+Unfortunately, this procedure is not covered by most pet insurance for dogs or cats, or by pet wellness plans.
+This is another cost you must keep in mind before adopting or getting a puppy or kitten.

 When Should I Get My Cat Spayed or Neutered?

-The time frame to get your male cat neutered is around the same, 4-6 months of age.
-If you neuter your male cat before he is 10 months old he is much less likely to begin spraying and urinating on things.
-Can urine is hard to clean up and can also be a tough habit to break even after neutering.
+The time frame to get your male cat neutered is around the same, four to six months of age.
+If you neuter your male cat before he is 10 months old, he’s much less likely to begin spraying and urinating on things.
+Cat urine is hard to clean up and can also be a tough habit to break even after neutering.

 When Should I Get My Dog Spayed or Neutered?